sm-akil/PharmacyManagementSystem/README.md

 :pill:How to Develop a Pharmacy Management Software in 6 Steps :
-01. State the business goal.
+:drop_of_blood: State the business goal.
-02. Write out your requirements.
+:drop_of_blood: Write out your requirements.
-03. Listen to the users.
+:drop_of_blood: Listen to the users.
-04. Record the insights.
+:drop_of_blood: Record the insights.
-05. Find a vendor.
+:drop_of_blood: Find a vendor.
-06. Test with real users.
+:drop_of_blood: Test with real users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>